 The actuarial function is organised in the Actuary and Risk Capital team.
 The team is led by the actuarial function holder.
-The actuarial function holder reports to the CRO but has unrestricted access to the CEO, the Executive Committee and the BoD.
-The Actuarial function is independent of the actuary in the Actuarial Reserving team.
+The actuarial function holder reports to the CRO but has unrestricted access to the CEO,

 B 7 Outsourcing

 Gard's core purpose is delivered through three pillars of excellence; knowledge and expertise, financial strength and long-term relationships.
 This also governs our approach to external service providers.
 We assess service providers thoroughly, ensuring that we only enter contractual relationships with providers that support our values and ethical standards.
 We take a long-term perspective when entering into agreements with external service providers.